kaiserarg/doria/README.md

 ## License

 Doria is released under "TBD"

 ## Contact

 Feel free to reach out if you have any questions or suggestions.
-You can drop us an email at [bhuang8450@gmail.com](mailto:bhuang8450@gmail.com)
+You can drop us an email at [brad@doria.app](mailto:brad@doria.app) or [zhifeng@doria.app](mailto:zhifeng@doria.app)